 Fallen Tree Shelter

 Fallen trees make for great natural survival shelters.
-The flat base of the root can function as one wall of a shelter which can protect you from wind and reflect heat.
-In an ideal situation, you can also use the tree's bark and leaves to make kindling.
-Make sure that the tree won't fall further onto you and that it is located in a dry area.
+The flat base of the root can function as one wall of a shelter that can protect you from wind and reflect heat.
+In an ideal situation, you can also use the tree’s bark and leaves to make kindling.
+Make sure that the tree won’t fall further onto you and that it is located in a dry area.

 Debris Hut Shelter

 A debris hut is a type of body heat shelter that involves creating a mound using debris like dirt, leaves, and twigs to trap body heat.
 This type of shelter is compact, with a hole just big enough to crawl into.
-To conserve body heat, the opening to this type of shelter would have to be covered to block off the air flow.
+To conserve body heat, the opening to this type of shelter would have to be covered to block off the airflow.

 A snow shelter is also considered a body heat shelter made in colder climates.
 The idea is the same as a debris hut shelter but instead of dirt and leaves, snow is used.

 The success of a snow shelter highly depends on the location and consistency of the snow.
 Snow that easily packs and compresses will give you a stronger structure, so look for places where a big drift of snow has accumulated.
-This guide further illustrates some pretty great tips in building various snow shelters.
+This guide further illustrates some pretty great tips for building various snow shelters.

 Like most survival skills, practice makes your survival shelter perfect.
-Realistically, you won't always get the results you want on the first try; even the most seasoned preppers make some mistakes along the way.
-You might find the central beam for your lean-to to be too short, or your dug out trench may be too shallow.
-In any case, it's best to encounter these mistakes in practice than in a real survival situation.
+Realistically, you won’t always get the results you want on the first try; even the most seasoned preppers make some mistakes along the way.
+You might find the central beam for your lean-to to be too short, or your dug-out trench may be too shallow.
+In any case, it’s best to encounter these mistakes in practice than in a real survival situation.

 Practice building various survival shelters not just in favorable conditions, but in any season.
-This way, you can find out what works and what doesn't.
-You can eventually modify these shelters to suit your individual needs--- ensuring higher chances of survival in any situation.
+This way, you can find out what works and what doesn’t.
+You can eventually modify these shelters to suit your individual needs—ensuring higher chances of survival in any situation.